JuliaLang/julia/JuliaSyntax/README.md

   broken-looking AST like `(macrocall (.
 A (quote (.
 B @x))))`.
 It should probably be rejected.
-* Operator prefix call syntax doesn't work in the cases like `+(a;b,c)` where parameters are separated by commas.
+* Operator prefix call syntax doesn't work in the cases like `+(a;b,c)` where keyword parameters are separated by commas.
 A tuple is produced instead.
 * `const` and `global` allow chained assignment, but the right hand side is not constant. `a` const here but not `b`.
   ```